apollo-ullah/all-aboard-codejam15/README.md

 ## Notes

-- Browser.cash API format may need adjustment based on their actual documentation
+- Browser.cash Agent API is used for intelligent web scraping with AI agents
 - GAMMA API v1.0 endpoints may need verification
 - Currently supports website URLs only (GitHub support coming later)